The Global Carbon Budget as a cointegrated system: Trends and cointegration in the Global Carbon Budget

 The CVAR model for a $p$-dimensional vector time series $Y_t$ is given in vector error-correction model (VECM) form as

-where, as usual, the error term $U_t$ is assumed to be $p$-dimensional independent and identically distributed with mean zero and covariance matrix~$\Sigma$.
+where the error term $U_t$ is assumed to be $p$-dimensional i.i.d.\ with mean zero and covariance matrix~$\Sigma$.
 The long-run parameters $\alpha$ and $\beta$ are $p \times r$ matrices with $0 \leq r \leq p$.
 The rank $r$ is termed the cointegration rank, and the columns of $\beta$ constitute the $r$ cointegration vectors such that $\beta' Y_t$ are the stationary long-run equilibrium relations.
 The parameters in $\alpha$ are the adjustment parameters that represent the speed of adjustment towards equilibrium for each of the variables.
-To allow for a deterministic level (mean in the cointegrating relations) and a linear trend in the variables, we have included a so-called unrestricted constant term,~$\mu$.
-Finally, $X_t$ allows inclusion of exogenous variables, and the short-run dynamics are governed by the autoregressive parameters $\Gamma_1 , \ldots , \Gamma_k$ with lag-order denoted by~$k$ (that is, there are $k+1$ lags in the VAR representation and equivalently $k$ lags in the VECM representation).
+To allow for a deterministic level (mean in the cointegrating relations) and a linear trend in the variables, we have included a so-called unrestricted constant term,~$\mu$, and a restricted trend,~$\alpha \rho t$.
+Finally, $Z_t$ allows inclusion of exogenous covariates, and the short-run dynamics are governed by the autoregressive parameters $\Gamma_1 , \ldots , \Gamma_k$ with lag-order denoted by~$k$ (that is, there are $k+1$ lags in the VAR representation and equivalently $k$ lagged differences in the VECM representation).

 The model specified in \eqref{E:sinks} through \eqref{E:GCB} can be written in structural VAR form as